Surviving infidelity holds a special kind of pain but it's more common that you think.

-"Love him the way you promised you would."
+"Love him the way you promised you would.
+Unconditionally."
 The words were unmistakable.
 I knew where the Lord was leading me.
-But everything inside of me hated the idea of pursuing him and the idea of loving him quite literally made me nauseous.
+But everything inside of me hated the idea of pursuing him.
+The idea of intimacy with him quite literally made me nauseous.

 "Help me."
 That was the only rational sentence that I could manage to utter.
 With the words, came sobs.
 "I can't" I mumbled repeatedly. " I can't."

 The first strains of Mandisa's song "Overcomer," worked their way into my consciousness and I glanced down at the radio.
 I wasn't sure when I had turned it on, or when I had tuned into K-Love but the words coming through the speaker sounded as though they had been written for me.

 I let the sound wash over me, calming my soul.
 A fresh resolve implanted itself in my heart.
 I knew the next months, and maybe years, would bring pain and new challenges, but I was deciding to face them instead of running.

 The years following this were hard.
 Harder than they should have been.

 During that time, even my closest friends advised me to walk away from my marriage.
 Many times I was reminded that adultery was cause for divorce, even by biblical standards.